 If you like what you read, "like me" on the facebook application too!

 The Flemish works of the world seem to always be on top.
 That's why it is the one I recommend.
-And why it is discussed first in the free art lessons section.
+And why it is discussed first from my Navigation Bar on the left.

 These are talking mainly about the materials and the handling of materials in oil painting.
 These next set of rules aren't really rules, but rather, subjects that would be discussed in any art form.
 From watercolors, acrylics, and oil painting.